syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Calendar-UI-Customization.md

 {% endhighlight %}
 {% endtabs %}

-2. Create a **DataTemplate** to customize the date cells of Celendar.
+2. Create a **DataTemplate** to customize the date cells of Calendar.
 Now add the `Calendar` control inside the `FlyoutBase.AttachedFlyout` property and `DropDownFlyout` control.

 {% tabs %}
 {% highlight XAML %}